How to Set Up a Private Membership Association (PMA): Step-by-Step Guide

 Key Takeaways

-• Setting up a PMA requires clear documentation, including articles of association, bylaws, and membership agreements that establish the private contractual relationship.
+• Setting up a PMA requires clear documentation, including articles of association, bylaws, membership agreements, and a formal Declaration that establishes the private contractual relationship between the association and its members.

 The Freedom People: Reclaim Your Freedom Through Education & Structure